Market Analysts see Cazoo Group Ltd [CZOO] gaining to $1.50. Time to buy?

-Cazoo Group Ltd [NYSE: CZOO] jumped around 0.57 points on Tuesday, while shares priced at $1.05 at the close of the session, up 118.34%.
+Cazoo Group Ltd [NYSE: CZOO] traded at a low on 08/08/22, posting a -1.28 loss after which it closed the day’ session at $0.96.
 The company report on August 2, 2022 that Cazoo Announces Second Quarter and First Half 2022 Financial Results.

 Top 5 Cheap Stocks to Own Right Now